 One stop along the way deserves not just a mention, but some degree of autopsy as well.
 That would be the Unclaimed Baggage Center in Scottsboro, Alabama.

-First of all,, the name outrageously is fraudulent.
+First of all, the name outrageously is fraudulent.
 The merchandise isn’t “unclaimed” at all.
 The deal is that when American Airlines, for example, loses a bag, it might end up here.

 Here’s how it works.
 You pack your suitcase for a nice vacation in, say, Miami.
 Maybe watch a light comedy on the flight.
 They finally identify the baggage carousel and you push through the crowd, eyes focused like a hawk’s because someplace there’s a cocktail waiting.
-That fat dude in the Bama hat who snored so loud it pierced your noise-cancelling headphones gets his bag.
+That fat dude in the Bama hat who snored so loud it pierced your noise-cancelling headphones gets his duffel.
 Probably something in camouflage.
-The elderly lady who knitted in the center seat gets her red flowery thing.
-Even the kids who screamed for more skittles take off with their matching backpacks.
+The elderly lady who knitted in the center seat gets her red flowery suitcase.
+Even the hacking and snorting kids who screamed for more skittles take off with their matching backpacks.
 Yours never shows up.
 So you go to the counter AND MAKE A CLAIM.
 “We’ll send it to you when it shows up,” says the mean woman behind the counter.
 “Leave us your address.”
 When it never shows up, you get a check for some pittance and figure you’re just out of luck.

 But what happens when that bag shows up in the Detroit airport weeks later?
 You guessed it.
 The Unclaimed Baggage Center in Scottsboro, Alabama.
 That’s where your underwear—hopefully not something in camouflage—goes on a rack.

 Screw all of you Ms. Irlwegs and guitar-breaking bag-stealing airlines everywhere.

 Ok, that’s out of our system.
 The good times at Joe Wheeler start soon.
+Wooooo!